 Book Your Stay

 Close your eyes and imagine this: The cool ocean breeze on your face as you paddle through the harbor.
 The aroma of fresh pumpkin spice coffee as you stroll with a cup downtown or the taste of sweet pumpkin pie you picked up from the local farmers market.
-The snap and crunch of leaves underfoot on a hike.

 Welcome to fall in Ventura County Coast!
 The days here are warm enough for a paddle boarding or surf sesh at any of the region’s many beautiful beaches, and the evenings are cool and clear—perfect for roasting s’mores and stargazing.
 Plus, our countless local restaurants, breweries, wineries are all bursting with unbelievable fall flavors.